 HERM is a platform-based research environment in which all major equipment and a set of common reagents is shared.
 Optimal usage of office space, lab space and tissue culture rooms is discussed and determined at regular meetings.
 Most PIs have special responsibilities, including management of lab equipment, tissue culture rooms, biosafety, flow cytometry core, mouse regulations, seminars, junior PI meetings and PhD issues.
 Open meetings for all HERM employees are arranged four times per year.
 The HERM PI group meets monthly to discuss recruitments, policy issues, joint investments and educational matters.
 Each PI meeting ends with a scientific presentation from one of the PIs.

-The HERM management group also meets monthly.
+The HERM Management group meets on a monthly basis.
 Strategic and practical issues to be brought to the PI meetings are prepared, and minor decisions can be taken.
-The management group consists of the chair and two senior PIs, in addition 2-3 junior PIs who join this group for a period of 2 years on a rotational scheme.
+The Management group consists of the chair and two senior PIs, in addition 2-3 junior PIs who join this group for a period of two years on a rotational scheme.

-HERM has a joint lab manager, Monika Jansson (50%) and a joint administrator, Sri Sahlin (70%).
+HERM has a joint Lab manager, Anne-Sofie Johansson (50%) and a joint Administrator, Sri Sahlin (70%).
 In addition, all staff members from the research groups constitute a network managing various support functions at HERM.
 Students and post docs also have some limited but regular duties.